cppgamedev/cppgamedev.github.io/README.md

 Still to be determined but we are considering a page for all of the club tutorials and resources all in one centralized location for members to access and download any files if necessary.
 This would be a great feature as it can contain all workshop videos in high quality recordings as well as documents and files linked to each repo for students to download and use.
 ###### Updated the Calendar feature on the index page
 Found a neat little library to use for our calendar that displays current date, days with events and so much more.
 Event better works alongside Bootstrap and Jquery.
+- **Future consideration : ** Instead of having a floating button with the calendar icon, this will be changed to a section side content that will have the calendar and some quick links like general club information and things of that nature.